Navigating the College Soccer Recruitment Process: Common Mistakes to Avoid

 The college soccer recruitment process can be confusing, overwhelming, and full of noise — especially with so many platforms, people, and promises in the mix.
 Whether you're a player based in the U.S. or coming from overseas, one wrong move can delay or even derail your college dream.

 In this blog, we break down the most common mistakes athletes make during recruitment — with sections for domestic and international players — and how to avoid them.
+Because no matter where you’re from, success in this process starts with clear goals, smart planning, and a realistic mindset.

 🇺🇸 Common Mistakes for U.S.-Based Athletes